safonovanastya/RussianFastPitch/README.md

 # Prosody Controllable Text-To-Speech Model for Russian (FastPitch and WaveGlow with post-processing)
 The repository provides a theoretical description of the work and the relevant code with instructions for generating phrases with a specific intonational construction (as per the classification by E.A.
-Bryzgunova) using pre-trained Russian FastPitch and WaveGlow models and post-processing.
+Bryzgunova) using pre-trained Russian *FastPitch* and *WaveGlow* models with custom post-processing script.